bellmoor/BellMoore_I210/homework-3/README.md

 notes
 - make sure js file is referenced correctly
-- use documet.createElement to create element on seperate script
+- use documet.createElement to create element on seperate script.